 The Wright brothers were the beginning of an adventure in private pilot training that has grown into a major industry.
-As our sky’s become more and more cluttered with aircraft of various kinds pilot safety has become extremely important and the US Federal Aviation Administration (FAA) had become our watchdog.
+As our sky’s become more and more cluttered with aircraft of various kinds of pilot safety has become extremely important and the US Federal Aviation Administration (FAA) had become our watchdog.

 The Joint Aviation Authorities (JAA) in Europe and similar organizations in the Orient have basically copied the FAA requirements for not only private pilot training but the operation of airports, overhaul stations, repair stations, and general maintenance operations.
 Even the loading of jet fuel and aviation gasoline falls under the purview of these international organizations.